MiharisoaRakotonirina/WECHALL-CHALLEGE/00_welcome.md

 - List all files in the 00_welcome folder using the ls command.

 - There is a file named README.md in the 00_welcome directory.
 Read the contents of the README file using the cat command (cat README.md).

+- The level 0 solution is very self-explanatory, as are all the other levels.